Cristhan11/Parental_Wifi/docs/NODOGSPLASH_SETUP.md

 - Browser shows redirect loop error
 - Portal page never loads
 - URL keeps redirecting between `http://192.168.4.1/portal` and `http://192.168.4.1:2050/splash.html`

+**Note:** This should not happen if `RedirectURL` is commented out and the firewall rule is set correctly.

 **Cause:** NoDogSplash is intercepting requests to the portal and redirecting them again, creating an infinite loop.
 This happens because Preauthenticated users don't have permission to access port 80 on the gateway IP.